An intro to cognitive load: it’s time to build software that fits in your head!

 Modern-day Mother Theresas?
 Or simply savvy management minds, keen to maximize productivity in today’s workplace?
 It matters not, because the outcome is the same: cognitive load has consequences for the way developers work, and it’s becoming increasingly interesting to those with a stake.

 In short, the greater an engineer’s cognitive load, the more risk averse they become.
 There’s a lot being asked of them, and the last thing they want to do is create even more work for themselves unnecessarily.
-So it follows that they do the simple thing, rather than innovating.
+So it follows that they do the simple thing, rather than innovate.
 Too busy to take risks?
 End up with defensive engineering, reacting to problems as they emerge, rather than taking the time to pre-empt issues that – who knows? – may never rear their ugly head if left entirely alone.
 After all: what problem is the boogeyman if he never visits your house?!

 It may seem intuitive that defensive engineering – that is, not taking many risks – is a good thing for something like reliability.
 It sounds safe and secure.
 And that may be true at times, when you’re trying to establish a solid foundation.